+About Wesfarmers

-About Wesfarmers About this review From its origins in 1914 as a Western All references to 'Indigenous' people This annual review is a summary Australian farmers' cooperative, are intended to include Aboriginal and/or Torres Strait Islander people. of Wesfarmers and its subsidiary Wesfarmers has grown into one of companies' operations, activities and Australia's largest listed companies. financial performance and position Wesfarmers is committed to With headquarters in Perth, its as at 30 June 2018.
-In this review reducing the environmental footprint diverse business operations references to 'Wesfarmers', 'the cover: supermarkets, liquor, hotels associated with the production of company', 'the Group', 'we', 'us' and convenience stores; home this annual review and printed copies and 'our' refer to Wesfarmers Limited improvement; department stores; are only posted to shareholders who (ABN 28 008 984 049), unless office supplies; and an Industrials have elected to receive a printed division with businesses in chemicals, otherwise stated. copy.
-This review is printed on energy and fertilisers, industrial and References in this review to a 'year' environmentally responsible paper safety products and coal.
-Wesfarmers are to the financial year ended manufactured under ISO 14001 is Australia's largest private sector 30 June 2018 unless otherwise environmental standards. employer with approximately 217,000 employees (including more than stated.
-All dollar figures are expressed in Australian dollars (AUD) unless 5,200 Indigenous team members) and is owned by approximately 495,000 otherwise stated. shareholders.
+From its origins in 1914 as a Western Australian farmers' cooperative, Wesfarmers has grown into one of Australia's largest listed companies.
+With headquarters in Perth, its diverse business operations cover: supermarkets, liquor, hotels and convenience stores; home improvement; department stores; office supplies; and an Industrials division with businesses in chemicals, energy and fertilisers, industrial and safety products and coal.
+Wesfarmers is Australia's largest private sector employer with approximately 217,000 employees (including more than 5,200 Indigenous team members) and is owned by approximately 495,000 shareholders.